-Two years ago AARP and Oxford Economics published The Longevity Economy report showcasing how longer lifespans and prolonged employment are driving dollars into a new age of shifting spending patterns.
-While investment in longevity market startups has been slower than expected, Scott Smith, founder and CEO of San Francisco-based investment bank, Viant Capital, told Bay Area News, “The VC community has finally woken up to the fact that, next to millennials, this is the largest market in the world and it’s grossly underserved.”
+In 2016 AARP and Oxford Economics published The Longevity Economy report.
+It showcases how longer lifespans and employment are driving dollars into new spending patterns.
+Investment in longevity market startups has been slower than expected.
+But Scott Smith, founder and CEO of investment bank, Viant Capital, told Bay Area News, “The VC community has finally woken up to the fact that, next to millennials, this is the largest market in the world and it’s grossly underserved.”

 One of the most funded areas in the longevity economy has been home care.
-Many venture capital firms (VCs) have placed their bets on home care because it is a huge growth market with relatively little tech innovation—in other words a market ripe for disruption.
+Many venture capital firms (VCs) have placed their bets on home care.
+It is a huge growth market with relatively little tech innovation—in other words a market ripe for disruption.
 (According to industry experts, other top growth areas include: social isolation, aging in place, cognitive health/dementia, care management of chronic conditions and end-of-life/costs of care.)

-In 2015, the longevity market and investor worlds got a jolt when Silicon Valley’s investment gurus, Andreesen Horowitz, led a round of $20 million in Honor, a digital platform to connect home care workers to seniors for aging in place.
-This sparked an investment trend in 2016, when an aggregate $200 million in funding focused on a myriad of companies creating online tools and services for coordinating home care.
+In 2015, the longevity economy and investor worlds got a jolt.
+Silicon Valley’s investment gurus Andreesen Horowitz led a round of $20 million in Honor, a digital platform to connect home care workers to seniors for aging in place.
+An investment trend followed in 2016.
+An aggregate $200 million in funding focused on companies creating online tools and services for coordinating home care.

-But while home care investments saw an uptick, VCs have shown a recent risk-aversion to the longevity market startups—making it more challenging for today’s entrepreneurs.
-This has created longer funding timeframes in which today’s entrepreneurs are required to offer proof of concept and validation of their business model before they can entertain Series A-D funding from VCs.
+But while home care investments saw an uptick, VCs have shown a recent risk-aversion to the longevity market startups.
+This makes it more challenging for today’s entrepreneurs.
+It also has created longer funding timelines.
+Today’s entrepreneurs must offer proof of concept and validation of their business model before they can entertain Series A-D funding.

 “Secondly, I see many entrepreneurs make the same mistakes over and over.
 They have to answer who buys the product or service and who pays for it?
 Without those answers they won’t succeed with investors, especially the VCs.
 But, in addition, to succeed in the market they also have to answer the question, ‘Why should anyone buy?’
 That demand-side question is all too often forgotten, and we see the results.”

-“The aging space today needs more angel investors if traditional VCs are to jump in,” advises Katy Fike, a founding partner of Generator Ventures and co-founder of Aging2.0, a global innovation network and startup accelerator program focused on longevity market companies.
+“The aging space today needs more angel investors if traditional VCs are to jump in,” advises Katy Fike, a founding partner of Generator Ventures and co-founder of Aging2.0, a global innovation network for longevity economy companies.

-Fike explains that angel investors can help entrepreneurs who have promising solutions by providing much needed seed funding that in turn can support pilot studies and research.
-These funds also give entrepreneurs a longer runway to find distribution partners all while VCs bide their time on potential winners.
+Fike explains that angel investors can help entrepreneurs by providing much-needed seed funding.
+Those funds can support pilot studies and research.
+They also give entrepreneurs a longer runway to find distribution partners while VCs bide their time on potential winners.

-In 2014, two companies came together to form a powerful fund in the longevity space: Ziegler and Linkage, who created its Longevity Fund with $26 million.
-Investments have included Breezie, an open platform that enables senior care providers to deliver care and services through a simple and personalized tablet interface, TrueLink Financial, a San Francisco-based financial services provider for seniors and CareLinx, the nation’s largest online caregiver marketplace for personal home care services.
+In 2014, two companies came together to form a powerful fund in the longevity space.
+Ziegler and Linkage created the Longevity Fund with $26 million.
+Investments have included Breezie, a platform for senior care providers, TrueLink Financial, a financial services provider for seniors and CareLinx, the nation’s largest online caregiver marketplace.

 “Most entrepreneurs need to articulate their return-on-investment,” advises John Hopper, chief investment officer of Ziegler Link-age Funds.
 “Many of the startups we encounter have a personal experience, such as caring for a parent, that becomes the foundation for their business.
 But they have to show how they fit into the aging and health care ecosystem and how the business will generate revenue.”

 Beyond the dedicated longevity market investors, some digital health funders like Rock Health or Y Combinator, have made smaller investments in longevity market ideas.
 For instance, in January 2018 Y Combinator announced $1 million in funding for longevity and lifelong healthspan ideas.
-Similarly, Launchpad Digital Health recently invested in Mentia and its Deva World, a therapeutic digital village helpful to those with dementia and their family caregivers.
+Similarly, Launchpad Digital Health recently invested in Mentia’s Deva World, a therapeutic digital village for people with dementia.

-Mary Furlong, a successful 30-year veteran in senior market entrepreneurship who for the last 15 years has held the Boomer Summit events convening thought leaders in the longevity economy, sees corporate venture capital (CVCs) a growing and viable alternative for some entrepreneurs.
+Mary Furlong, a 30-year veteran in senior market entrepreneurship, sees corporate venture capital (CVCs) a growing alternative for some entrepreneurs.

-“Corporate VCs who invest early with top-tier startups can not only gain financially, but can also leverage their market knowledge to guide entrepreneurs to greater value and impact,” says Furlong, who also serves as an advisor and board member for numerous longevity market start-up companies.
+“Corporate VCs who invest early with top-tier startups can not only gain financially, but can also leverage their market knowledge to guide entrepreneurs to greater value and impact,” says Furlong.

-There have been some successful exits for companies looking to be acquired and achieve growth stage investment.
-Last year, GTCR, a private equity firm, purchased Great Call, the largest provider of connected health and personal emergency response services (PERS) for active aging.
-And one of Ziegler Link-age’s bets paid off last year when Generali Global Assistance, the U.S. division of international Europ Assistance Group, acquired CareLinx.
+Some companies looking to be acquired and achieve growth stage investment have made successful exits.
+Last year, GTCR, a private equity firm, purchased Great Call, the largest provider of connected health for active aging.
+And one of Ziegler Link-age’s bets paid off last year.
+Generali Global Assistance, the U.S. division of international Europ Assistance Group, acquired CareLinx.

-Michael Carroll, chief marketing officer at TripleTree, a healthcare merchant bank that invests in growth-stage companies through its principal investing arm TT Capital Partners says, “Understanding and aligning your funding sources and investing partners with the stage of your business will improve the chance of success.”
+Michael Carroll, chief marketing officer at TripleTree, which invests in growth-stage companies through its TT Capital Partners, says “Understanding and aligning your funding sources and investing partners with the stage of your business will improve the chance of success.”